This release includes the following enhancements:

-- We've improved Jtest's performance when running a test configuration containing Flow Analysis rules.
+- We've improved Jtest's performance when running test configuration containing Flow Analysis rules

-- We've improved Flow Analysis rules accuracy when source code contains compiler-generated or class initialization code.
+- We've improved Flow Analysis rules accuracy source code contains compiler-generated or class initialization code

 - Support for JUnit 3 is now deprecated and will be removed in future versions.

 - Upgrading to 2022.1 might cause machine ID change on Windows and Linux.
 Verify your machine ID before requesting a new license from Parasoft.
 See Obtaining the Machine ID.

 - General improvements to the Flow Analysis engine may cause some differences in the violations reported by Flow Analysis 2022.1 and the previous version.